Calendar Analytics

 }

-Here is the CSS for the chart area which exceeds the threshold:
+To style the chart area exceeding the threshold:

 .ct-area.ct-threshold-above {